-Have you ever read the fine (or not-so-fine) print of your homeowner's policy?
+Have you ever read the fine print of your homeowner's policy?
 If so, then you probably know that your homeowner's insurance will likely pay for any and all additional damages to your home above and beyond the at-fault driver's auto policy limits.

 Read your homeowner's policy to make sure it specifically covers damages due to vehicles.
 If you don't see "vehicles" listed or you have any questions regarding the subject, be sure to contact your agent ASAP.

 Maybe you backed out of your garage with the door closed or gunned it too close to an exterior wall.
 But either way, you might be surprised to learn that, in general, the same rules apply as when someone else crashes into your home.
 You will have to make a claim on your auto policy for any damages to your vehicle but, in most cases, you'll make a claim on your homeowner's policy for the damages to your dwelling.
 Again, it's important to read your policy carefully to be sure you are covered in this particular circumstance.